 And so they're coming in from all over, and they're going through our southern border.

-Mexico's gonna pay for the wall, just as sure as you're sitting or standing, wherever you may be.
+Mexico is going to pay for the wall just as sure as you're sitting or standing, wherever you may be.

 And by the way, the Latinos, the Hispanics, they really agree with me on this.

-So you have no idea the people that are in our country legally, they agree with me a hundred percent.
+The people that are in our country lately, they agree with me 100%.

 Are you planning on going to Orlando?